nats-io/nats-site/content/documentation/quickstart.md

 ## Receive messages from NATS using a client {#receive}

-Messages from NATS can be received either [synchronously](#synchronous) or [asynchronously](#asynchronous).
+NATS clients receive messages from NATS by establishing *subscriptions*.
+With subscriptions, the client notifies the NATS server about which subject the client is interested in and then listens for messages with that subject.
+Messages from NATS can be received either [synchronously](#sync) or [asynchronously](#async).

+The language-specific examples below show you how to receive messages with the subject `updates` both [synchronously](#sync) and [asynchronously](#async).

 > For more comprehensive instructions, see the [Receiving Messages](/documentation/writing_applications/subscribing/) guide.

-### Receive messages synchronously
+### Receive messages synchronously {#sync}

-You can find instructions for your language of choice in the box below:

 {{< partial "doc/subscribe_sync.html" >}}

-### Receive messages ascnchronously
+### Receive messages ascnchronously {#async}

-You can find instructions for your language of choice in the box below:

 {{< partial "doc/subscribe_async.html" >}}

+## Next steps

+Congrats!
+You've now successfully used NATS as a message broker using a client in your preferred language.
+But there's much more to explore in NATS.